chtoucas/Narvalo.NET/docs/tutorials/code-contracts.md

 Check points
 ------------

-None of these assertions that will not survive in Release mode:
+None of these assertions will survive in Release mode:
 - `Narvalo.Check`: Code Contract + Debug.Assert
-- `Narvalo.Check.Unproven` Debug.Assert (if CC can't handle the situation)

 Invariants
 ----------